DapoAdeola/London-Bike-share-Analysis/README.md

 ## Problem Statement
 To analyze the effectiveness of the Bike sharing system, the stakeholders are looking to answer questions such as
+- What is the total bike share for the period?
 - How does weather affect bike usage?
 - Which season have the highest bike shares?
 - How does bike share vary by time of day?